Incentive Marketplace

 , based on their commission, leaving 95 $USDC

 for anyone who boosted the validator, which can include themselves.
-The amount of Incentive Tokens distributed to each booster is based on that booster's proportion among the total $BGT boosting that validator.
+The amount of Incentive Tokens distributed to each booster is based on their proportion of the total $BGT boosting that validator.

 Party | $BGT Boost To Val A | % of Total Boost | Total Incentive Token Rewards |